wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/2-conversation-bots.md

 ![Screenshot of App Studio](../media/03-app-studio-01.png)

 The following JSON is taken from the app's manifest for the bot you'll create in the next unit of this module.
-This bot defines a new command **MentionMe** that is displayed to users who want to interact with it.
+This bot defines a new command, **MentionMe**, that is displayed to users who want to interact with it.
 Listing all the supported commands isn't required, but it does make your bot more user-friendly.

 ```json
 "bots": [